 Final paper (60%)

-The final mark for the course is established by determination of the weighted average of several subtests (midterm paper, final paper, etc.).
+The final mark for the course is established by determination of the weighted average of two subtests (midterm paper, final paper).
 A subtest can be graded as unsatisfactory.

 The resit consists of one examination for all parts at once, consisting of a paper.
 The grade will replace previously earned grades for subtests.

 Students who have obtained a satisfactory grade for the first examination cannot take the resit.